vzhan00/llm-service/README.md

 Run `air` for development mode.

-Currently using Geminie 1.5 Flash.
+Currently using Gemini 1.5 Flash.